Frequently Asked Questions

 During the regular semesters (Fall and Spring) registration depends on class level: 1-29.5 units - Freshmen, 30-59.5 units – Sophomores, 60-89.5 units – Juniors, 90+ units– Seniors.
 This includes courses in-progress for the current semester at SJSU.

-What is academic renewal and how many attempts do I get?
+What is “Grade Forgiveness” and how many attempts do I get?

-Under the Academic Renewal policy, undergraduate students who receive grades of "C-" or below are eligible to repeat courses taken at SJSU through Academic Renewal.
+Under the Grade Forgiveness policy, undergraduate students who receive grades of "C-" or below are eligible to repeat courses taken at SJSU through Grade Forgiveness.
 Following completion of the course the second time, the first grade will no longer be included in the student's GPA and the second attempt will be the grade of record.
 The first grade will still show on the transcript, but will not be calculated.

-Students repeating courses, with or without Academic Renewal, cannot pre-register for the course that's being repeated.
-The student must add the course during the "schedule adjustment period" by getting a permission code from the instructor.
-Then, they must have their new instructor sign the Academic Renewal petition and turn it into the Student Services Center by the add deadline.
-Academic Renewal forms are available in BSAC or at the Student Services Center.
+Students repeating courses, with or without Grade Forgiveness, cannot pre-register for the course that's being repeated.
+The student must add the course at the beginning of the semester by getting a permission code from the instructor.
+Then, they must register by the add deadline of the session.

-Students admitted to SJSU with 55 or fewer units are allowed up to 18 units of Academic Renewal.
+Students admitted to SJSU with 55 or fewer units are allowed up to 16 units of Grade Forgiveness.
 Upper division transfer students are allocated a maximum of 9 units.

 What is the WST?

 The WST is the "Writing Skills Test," a university requirement.
-A passing score on the WST is required before a student can register for any SJSU Studies course, including Business 100W and Philosophy 186.
-Additionally, a passing score on the WST is a prerequisite to upper-division Accounting classes.
-Students should take the WST as soon as they reach junior status.
+A passing score on the WST is required before a student can register for any SJSU Studies course (Areas R,S,V and Z), including English 100WB or LLD 100WB or Comm 100W and PHIL/BUS3 186.
+Additionally, a passing score on the WST is a prerequisite to some upper-division Accounting, Marketing and MIS classes.
+Students should take the WST before they reach junior status.
 Junior-level transfer students are encouraged to take the WST before matriculating.
-English 1B is a prerequisite to taking the WST.
+English 2 is a prerequisite to taking the WST.

-Students who fail the WST may take it again.
-If a student fails the WST a second time, he or she will be required to take a developmental writing course, LLD 098 or 099, Applied Grammar, or Grammar for Writers, depending on test scores.
+Students who fail the WST must take it again.
+If a student fails the WST a second time, he or she will be required to take either English 100A or LLD 100A.
+Upon successful completion of this class, then the students are eligible to take the 100W(B) class.